 Content

-Because beards are unique to men, they may function much like colorful plumage or complex birdsong in the animal kingdom — as a way to attract mates.
-Indeed, one 2013 study published in Evolution & Human Behavior found that women’s ratings of a man’s masculinity increased right alongside his level of facial hair.
-This was especially notable among women who were in the fertile window of their menstrual cycle.
+One 2013 study published in Evolution & Human Behavior found that women’s ratings of a man’s masculinity increased right alongside his level of facial hair.
+This finding was especially notable among women in the fertile window of their menstrual cycle.
 However, this increase in perceived masculinity didn’t always translate into higher ratings of overall attractiveness.

 This one may surprise you.
-That same 2013 study found that men with full beards were rated highest for perceived parenting ability and overall health.
-Another study discovered that men who want to enhance their facial hair may be more motivated to care for children — suggesting a connection between beard ambition and nurturing instincts.
+The 2013 study mentioned above found that men with full beards were rated highest for perceived parenting ability and overall health.

 “I love the look of a beard, hate it if they are super long or unkempt.” —Sarah*